 We sell to a large extent through sales channels such as resellers and distributors.
-Most of our direct sales are to strategic customers in the United States.
+Most of our direct sales are to strategic customers.

-Most of our revenues are generated in U.S. dollars or are dollar-linked and the majority of our expenses are incurred in dollars and, as such, we use the dollar as our functional currency.
+Most of our revenues are generated in dollars or are dollar-linked and the majority of our expenses are incurred in dollars and, as such, the dollar is our functional currency.
 Our consolidated financial statements are prepared in dollars and in accordance with U.S. GAAP.